-No income tax will be payable on profits earned or dividends paid in a Cyprus shipping company owns ships under the Cyprus flag or foreign flag and operate in international waters.
-More information on our shipping accounting services page.
+No income tax will be payable on profits earned or dividends paid in a Cyprus shipping company owns ships under the Cyprus flag or foreign flag and operates in international waters.

 Double Taxation Treaties in Cyprus

-Cyprus has concluded over 45 Double Tax Treaties.
-Essentially, this means that when tax is paid in the treaty partner’s country, then this sum is offset from the amount of tax payable in Cyprus for the same income.
+Cyprus has concluded over 53 Double Tax Treaties.
+Essentially, this means that when tax is paid in the treaty partner country, then this sum is offset from the amount of tax payable in Cyprus for the same income.

 Value Added Tax